Juspertinry/qpro-modules/README.md

 - The LED module adds an idle rainbow cycle to the power LED, and when charging shows the battery percentage via color.
 This is also shown for 90 seconds when the device is put to sleep and not charging, before disabling completely.

-MicEQ is a custom microphone stack replacement that aims to improve the quality, enhance noise cancelation, and give you a less tinny sounding voice.
+- MicEQ is a custom microphone stack replacement that aims to improve the quality, enhance noise cancelation, and give you a less tinny sounding voice.
+Makes use of SpeexDSP and RNNoise.